A gripping account of Melbourne’s unsolved Easey Street murders, now updated with new interviews and insights

 SUMMER IN MELBOURNE, 1977.
 TWO YOUNG WOMEN ARE VICIOUSLY MURDERED.
 THE KILLER HAS NEVER BEEN FOUND.

-On a warm night in January, Suzanne Armstrong and Susan Bartlett were savagely murdered in their house on Easey Street, Collingwood – stabbed multiple times while Suzanne's sixteen-month-old baby slept in his cot.
-Although police established a list of more than 100 ‘persons of interest’, the case became one of the most infamous unsolved crimes in Melbourne.
+Forty-five years ago, Suzanne Armstrong and Susan Bartlett were fatally stabbed in their home on Easey Street, Collingwood, while Suzanne's toddler slept in his cot.
+Their murder remains one of the most infamous unsolved cold cases in Australia.

-Journalist Helen Thomas was a cub reporter at The Age when the murders were committed and saw how deeply they affected the city.
-Now, forty-two years on, she has re-examined the cold case - chasing down new leads and talking to members of the Armstrong and Bartlett families, the women's neighbours on Easey Street, detectives and journalists.
-What emerges is a portrait of a crime rife with ambiguities and contradictions, which took place at a fascinating time in the city's history – when the countercultural bohemia of Helen Garner’s Monkey Grip brushed up against the grit of the underworld in one of Melbourne’s most notorious suburbs.
+Helen Thomas was a young journalist at The Age when the murders were committed and saw how deeply they affected the city.
+More than four decades later, she's still looking at the case - chasing down new leads and talking, again, to the women's families, friends and neighbours.
+What emerges is a portrait of a crime rife with ambiguities and contradictions, which took place at a fascinating time in the city's history, in one of its most notorious suburbs.

 Why has the Easey Street murderer never been found, despite the million-dollar reward for information leading to an arrest?
 Did the women know their killer, or were their deaths due to a random, frenzied attack?
 Could the murderer have killed again?
 This gripping and updated account addresses these questions and more as it sheds new light on one ofAustralia's most disturbing and compelling criminal mysteries.